vargas88hugo/social-network/README.md

 # This is a social network for developers

-An application written in NodeJS and ReactJS with redux pattern.
+An application written in NodeJS, ReactJS with redux pattern and express.
 This project is based on a tutorial from Udemy and is highly recommended.
+This is a social network with authentication, posts publication, profile edition and likes.
 I changes some features of the app such as icons and integrated them with ReactJS components
 ### Prerequisites

 Basically you need to have NodeJs and React in your computer